Intropians/intropians.org/posts/article-elements.md

 ## Hello world
 ### Greetings
-Fusce dapibus, tellus ac cursus commodo, tortor mauris condimentum nibh, ut fermentum massa justo sit amet risus.
+Fusce dapibus, **tellus ac cursus commodo**, tortor mauris condimentum nibh, ut fermentum massa justo sit amet risus.
 Morbi leo risus, porta ac consectetur ac, vestibulum at eros.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
 Vestibulum id ligula porta felis euismod semper.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Sed posuere consectetur est at lobortis.

 > A block quotation (also known as a long quotation or extract) is a quotation in a written document, that is set off from the main text as a paragraph, or block of text.
 > It is typically distinguished visually using indentation and a different typeface or smaller size quotation.
 It may or may not include a citation, usually placed at the bottom.